luna404/HeRAMS-UserManual/UserGuide_en.md

 </p>

 #### Update your User Profile
-Each user has a profile associated with their account.
-This permits you do make any changes to your account (e.g. change your email address or password) without additional support.

 1. To update your user profile or account details (i.e. email and password), click on your username on the top right corner of the screen.
 2. This opens your [user profile](https://herams.org/user/settings/profile) and allows you to change your personal information such as your name, organization and contact details.